 Stretching feet and toes is crucial to relieving sore feet and optimizing overall health, because, according to Pinker, "soreness in feet is usually a sign of inflammation."
 Pinker advises you stretch your feet and toes early in the morning, as well as part of your warm-up routine before exercise.

 Yoo says you should be constantly stretching your feet in little bursts, all day long.
 "Ankle-foot-toe mobility works for sore feet prevention.
 Throughout the day, I'll take a few minutes to stretch out my toes in all directions and move my ankle and foot in all directions," he says.
 "This usually minimizes the incidence of soreness or stiffness of my feet.
 I also remove my shoes when I do these exercises to give my feet and toes a chance to breathe!"

 When it comes to cracking your toes, Lee explains all that does is release a "buildup of nitrogen in the joints."
 It's not harmful she says, especially if toes pop when being stretched.
-Although she adds that some patients swear it makes them feel better, Lee advises to flex your foot downward for more intensive relief.
+Although she adds that some patients swear it makes them feel better, Lee advises flexing your foot downward for more intensive relief.

 Stretch Calves and Hamstrings

 In addition to stretching your feet and toes, it's important to address other parts of your limbs to relieve foot pain.
 "In physical therapy," explains Lee, "we never just focus on the foot, as pain is not isolated."
 She says the calf consists of three separate muscles (the gastrocnemius, soleus, and plantaris) whose aponeuroses unite to form the Achilles tendon.
 "When that tendon is tight, the foot hurts," she says.
 Additionally, she recommends people give the hamstrings a good stretch, because, "everything is connected."